trevorpeacock/userscripts/README.md

 ## grok-tutor-dashboard.user.js

-Tools to tweak the tutor dashboard UX on groklearning.
+Tools to tweak the tutor UX on groklearning.
 Useful when tutoring the NCSS Challenge.

-## grok-red-view.user.js

-Tools to enhance the tutor red view on Grok.
-Also useful for the ncss challenge.

 ## s-to-search.user.js